tpascarella/sr50/docs/spending/transportation.md

 ## Car Payments

-:::tip

-Never have a car payment.
+:::tip Never have a car payment

 That's the best strategy.

 :::

-But that is probably not feasible for most people.
+But this is probably not feasible for most people.
 The second best strategy is to keep your car payment down to the minimum you can reasonably manage.
 I'm not going to give a recommendation like "only spend 15% of your take home pay on your car payment" because your first inclination should be to have it be as little as possible.

 Car payments are always a bad idea.
 Cars only go down in value, so they aren't an investment.
 Your car is just a tool to get you from one point to another without leaving you stranded.